 Leonard Bernstein Fellowship

 If you would like us to consider your musical accomplishments and skill as a component of your application, please submit a portfolio through SlideRoom via the Common Application.
-For submissions independent of Common App, please use this link to create an account and begin your portfolio submission.
+For submissions independent of the Common App, please use this link to create an account and begin your portfolio submission.

 - A scholarship in the amount of $15,000 per year, renewable for up to a maximum of eight semesters.